ietf-wg-dmarc/draft-ietf-dmarc-aggregate-reporting/draft-ietf-dmarc-aggregate-reporting.md

 similar to existing Organizational Domains.
 Feedback related to such domains have a small risk of carrying information related to an actual Organizational Domain.
-To minimize this potential concern, PSD DMARC feedback **MUST** be limited to Aggregate Reports.
-Failure Reports carry more detailed information and present a greater risk.
+To minimize this potential concern, PSD DMARC feedback **MUST** be limited to aggregate reports.
+Failure reports carry more detailed information and present a greater risk.

 # Security Considerations